dinesh-i/CarND-PID-Control-Project/README.md

 ## Parameter Tuning

 The control parameters were tuned using a combination of manual tuning and twiddle.
 Referred to the projects of some of the senior students(like jeremy-shannon, sohonisaurabh) to get an idea on the tuned parameters and twiddle implementation.
-Those values were tuned to fit to the controller.
+Those values were tuned further in addition to the solution of the use cases defined below.

 The final parameters chosen are P = 0.7, I = 0.0003 and D = 3.75.